Kazusa42/Project0/README.md

 3. Creat the first version of README.

 ### Ver 0.2  update on 2022/03/09
-1. get_map.py has been tested and get 73.87% mAP on VOC dataset.
+1. get_map.py has been tested and get 73.87% mAP on VOC, 8.13% mAP on VisDrone.
 2. simplify some code

 ## Code structure